MicrosoftDocs/power-automate-docs/articles/email-triggers.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="05/16/2016"
+   ms.date="05/30/2017"
    ms.author="deonhe"/>

 # Trigger a flow based on email properties

-Use the **When a new email arrives** trigger to create a flow that runs when one or more of these email properties match criteria that you provide:
+Use the **When a new email arrives** trigger to create a flow that runs when one or more of these email properties match criteria you provide:

 Property|When to use
 ----|----